helium/erlang-h3/README.md

 Building
 --------

 Fork the repo and simply use `make` to build the library.
+You will need `cmake` installed to build the required h3 core package.

 To run the tests run `make test`.